Physician

 Late-career physicians

-Highly skilled physicians in semiretirement may want to slow down but are not ready to retire completely.
-These physicians may use locum tenens to continue doing the work they love at their own pace.
+Highly skilled physicians in semi-retirement may want to slow down but aren’t ready to retire completely.
+These physicians can use locum tenens to continue doing the work they love at their own pace.
 Additionally, taking assignments in different locations can be helpful in scouting out potential retirement locations.

 Dr. Wilner works locum tenens because his flexible schedule has freed up time for neglected personal pursuits.
-“I’m also able to preserve my physician identity because I’m still practicing medicine.”
+“I’m also able to preserve my physician identity because I’m still practicing medicine,” he says.

 How do hospitals benefit from locum tenens?

-Physicians, nurse practitioners, and physician assistants who can step in and cover staffing gaps are sought after by every type of healthcare facility, from major metropolitan trauma centers to small rural clinics.
+Physicians, NPs, and PAs who can step in and cover staffing gaps are sought after by every type of healthcare facility, from major metropolitan trauma centers to small rural clinics.
 Across the country, these facilities depend on qualified locum tenens providers to ensure the availability of quality patient care.

 Locum tenens providers offer an immediate and cost-effective solution to staffing shortages, which can arise due to seasonal issues, such as flu season or maternity or vacation leave.
 Locums are also a great solution to physician burnout if you use a locums physician to step in and give your physicians some much-needed time off.
 And the ongoing physician shortage ensures that hospitals will continue to seek out locum tenens providers.